KEAM Entrance Examination 2025

 Important Information

-- Candidates are not required to send the printout of the confirmation page or other documents to the office of the CEE.
+- Candidates are not required to send the printout of the confirmation page or any other documents to the office of the CEE.

 Important Dates